hosseinoliabak/linux_notes/01_02_rhel_tutorials.md

 from `01_tutorials.md`

 * To download Red Hat: https://developers.redhat.com (Minimum RedHat 7.2 needed)
-* Alternatively you can use CentOS 7.2 oe later
+* Alternatively you can use CentOS 7.2 or later

 ## Use RPM and YUM package management
 * RPM